National Insurance (NIC) guide for IT contractors

 How to pay National Insurance

-If you are a limited company contractor, your accountant should have set up a company payroll to automatically calculate the net pay of all company employees.
+If you are a limited company contractor, your accountant should have set up a company payroll to automatically calculate all company employees’ net pay.

-Importantly, NICs are not payable on dividends, which is why limited company contractors typically pay themselves a modest salary (often beneath the prevailing NI threshold), and take most of their income in the form of dividends.
+Importantly, NICs are not payable on dividends, which is why limited company contractors typically pay themselves a modest salary (often beneath the prevailing NI threshold), and take most of their income as dividends.

-Tax and NICs should be deducted at source and paid to HMRC each month (or quarter if the amounts are low – currently under £1,500 per month).
+Tax and NICs should be deducted at the source and paid to HMRC each month (or quarterly if the amounts are low – currently under £1,500 per month).

-You can even pay your annual salary in one single month, but your accountant will need to let the tax authorities know via HMRC’s Payment enquiry helpline.
+You can even pay your annual salary in one month, but your accountant must inform the tax authorities via HMRC’s Payment enquiry helpline.

-If you have no tax / NIC payments to make at all, you should inform HMRC via this online form.
+If you have no tax / NIC payments to make at all, you should inform HMRC that no payment is due via an Employment Payment Summary (EPS).

 Umbrella company employees also pay Class 1 NICs – the umbrella company will deduct both Employers’ and Employees’ contributions from your income.
 You will see the deductions on your weekly or monthly payslip.

-The ‘self-employed’ (business owners who don’t work via limited companies) are liable to pay Class 2 and Class 4 NICs on their annual earnings.
-The 2023/24 Class 2 NIC rate is £3.45 per week if you earn more than £12,570 per year.
+The ‘self-employed’ (business owners who don’t work via limited companies) must pay Class 4 NICs on their annual earnings.

 The Class 4 rate is calculated at the end of each tax year – via self assessment – according to annual profits, as follows: